Electromagnetism in Curved Spacetimes: Coupling of the Doppler and Gravitational Redshifts: Electromagnetism in Curved Spacetimes

 \subsection{Propagation of Radiation in Curved Spacetimes}

 We have seen that an oscillating dipole emanates spherical electromagnetic waves and it is known that electromagnetic waves are propagated by the photon which travels on lightlike worldlines.
 Another term for lightlike is \textit{null}.
 Light and, more generally, photons travel on \textit{null geodesics}.
 Geodesics were described in section \ref{geodesics}; the \textit{null} part refers to the lightlike condition.
-Consider the general metric $ds^2 = g_{\mu\nu}dx^\mu dx^\nu$.
-This would be null when $ds^2 = 0$.
+Consider the general metric $\dd s^2 = g_{\mu\nu}\dd x^\mu \dd x^\nu$.
+This would be null when $\dd s^2 = 0$.
 Therefore, one considers the ray paths under this condition.
 A useful geometry is the Schwarzschild geometry, described by the metric

 which describes how a spherically symmetric object (such as a perfectly spherically symmetric star) curves the spacetime about it. $M$ is a mass parameter, related to the Newtonian mass by $M = GM_{\text{Newt}}$, where $G$ is the gravitational constant and $M_{\text{Newt}}$ is the Newtonian measured mass.
 One notes that the case where $M = 0$ gives the Minkowski metric of special relativity so this encompasses the case of no mass.
-The spherical symmetry is described by $d\Omega^2 = d\theta^2 + \sin^2 \theta d\varphi^2$, the metric for the sphere\footnote{This is the definition of $d\Omega^2$ in this work, however it is important to know that this is also used for spherical symmetry in higher dimensions.
+The spherical symmetry is described by $\dd\Omega^2 = \dd\theta^2 + \sin^2 \theta \dd\varphi^2$, the metric for the sphere\footnote{This is the definition of $\dd\Omega^2$ in this work, however it is important to know that this is also used for spherical symmetry in higher dimensions.
 More explicitly, the dimension of our spacetime is $4$: we use $1$ for time, $1$ for radial distance and $2$ for angles.
-One also considers a spacetime of dimension $n$, then $d\Omega^2$ would then be the metric of $S^{n-2}$, the sphere of dimension $(n-2)$.}.
+One also considers a spacetime of dimension $n$, then $\dd\Omega^2$ would then be the metric of $S^{n-2}$, the sphere of dimension $(n-2)$.}.
 Though, this is not the most general form of this metric

-which encompasses metrics such as the Reissner-Nordstr\"om metric describing a non-rotating charged mass and also the anti de-Sitter spacetime metric, a spacetime with constant negative curvature - its Ricci scalar is constant and negative.
+which encompasses metrics such as the Reissner-Nordstr\"om metric describing a non-rotating charged mass and also the anti-de Sitter spacetime metric, a spacetime with constant negative curvature - its Ricci scalar is constant and negative.
 Such a spacetime is of interest for string theorists thanks to its role in the AdS/CFT correspondence \cite{Maldacena_1999}.

 When studying the geodesics of \textit{null rays}, one considers both \textit{radial}, and \textit{non-radial} null rays.
 The radial case is when there is no motion within the angles, and the non-radial case is when one does allow movement within the angles.